HACCP+ : safety plus efficiency

 Exact monitoring by means of container tracking

 Further photocells and the so-called shifting register for tracking the conveyor movement ensure exact monitoring on the way: information regarding the precise position of the container in the system and the inspections which still have to be carried out are available at any time.
 Containers which represent a potential risk with regard to product safety are tracked until their rejection - and even further: in addition the reject verification checks that they have actually been rejected.
 A warning message and a warning light signal or conveyor stop signal are emitted if this is not the case.
-Furthermore the malfunction as well as all the inspection results are documented and saved irrevocably and permanently in the logbook file of the HEUFT PILOT graphical user interface.
+Furthermore the malfunction as well as all the inspection results are documented and saved irrevocably and permanently in a logbook file.
 Therefore this important information can be retrieved at any time from the inspection device itself as well as from each office PC connected to the network.

 Self-tests with test bottle programs